ExistensialReset/flowmosr/ethos/THE_HARM_BOUNDARY_PROTOCOL.md

 # THE_HARM_BOUNDARY_PROTOCOL.md

-**Status:** ACTIVE / PROTECTIVE
+**Status:** ACTIVE HARM BOUNDARY
-**Principle:** The victim never moves.
-The perpetrator always moves.
-**Core Axiom:** Flow tolerates all emotions, all failure, all struggle.
-Flow does not tolerate sadism, violence, or abuse.
+**Purpose:** Protect Node members from Unforgivable Harm; establish operational safeguards.
+**Principle:** Victim-centered; permanent measures only after independent verification and due process.

 ---

+## PREAMBLE

+Harmful acts within a Node threaten both individual safety and Flow integrity.
+This protocol applies to all acts that qualify as **Unforgivable Harm**: physical, sexual, emotional abuse, or systemic exploitation.

+- Victims must always be prioritized.
+- Interim safety measures may be enacted immediately, but all irreversible measures require structured review.
+- All actions follow documented, independent verification and a named decision-maker.

+---

 ## §1.
-DEFINITION OF UNFORGIVABLE HARM

-Unforgivable harm is defined as intentional and systemic boundary violations through force, malice, or sustained harassment.
-This includes:

-### 1.1 Sadistic Harm
-- **Intentional infliction of suffering** for the perpetrator’s satisfaction, not by accident, miscommunication, or temporary dysregulation.
-- **Sustained pattern of behavior** despite clear communication of harm and requests to stop.
-- **Absence of repair intent** — no attempt to restore trust or acknowledge harm.
-- **Evidence requirement:** pattern documentation and corroborating evidence; independent review to assess context, collusion risk, and proportionality before irreversible measures.

-### 1.2 Physical and Weaponized Violence
-- **Any use of weapons** (guns, knives, blunt objects, improvised weapons) against another person may justify exclusion, but no irreversible exclusion may occur without documented, independent verification and a proportional process.
+TRIGGER CONDITIONS

+Protocol activates upon:

+- Reports of Unforgivable Harm from any Node member.
+- Observation of behaviors or patterns indicating potential risk.
+- Disclosure from victim, guardian, or third-party witness.

+**Baseline Emergency Override:**

+- Immediate removal of the alleged perpetrator from victim proximity.
-- **Temporary separation** may be enacted immediately for safety with a clear maximum duration, followed by independent review.
+- Temporary isolation or containment for safety, **maximum 14 days** unless extended by independent review.
-- **Sexual assault** of any form.
-- **Severe physical attacks** causing injury that requires medical intervention.
-- **Credible threats** to kill or seriously injure.

-### 1.3 Digital and Psychological Abuse
-- **Doxxing, stalking, harassment** across digital platforms.
-- **Non-consensual intimate imagery, deepfakes, or identity theft** intended to harm.
-- **Coordinated campaigns** to damage reputation, livelihood, or safety.
+- Access to emergency services for victims.

 ---

 ## §2.
-IMMEDIATE PROTECTIVE RESPONSE

-Upon a verified or credible report of unforgivable harm:

-### Step 1: Protect the Victim
-- **Victim remains in their home, Circle, and community.** Life and Flow must not be disrupted by the perpetrator.
-- **Baseline is fully maintained.**
-- **Support is offered** (Refugium Anima, trusted witnesses, advocacy) but never forced.
-- **Temporary measures for immediate safety** may be applied if the perpetrator poses imminent risk, even when direct evidence is limited (e.g., solitary crimes).
-These measures are **proportionate, time-limited, and documented**, with independent verification required for continuation beyond the initial period.

-### Step 2: Temporary Separation
-- The perpetrator may be relocated or restricted **for immediate safety**, under a **clearly defined temporary duration**.
-- **All temporary separation actions require:**
-  - Documented rationale
-  - Independent verification of the threat
-  - Named human decision-maker
+DETECTION & TRIAGE

+### 2.1 Observation

+- All members are encouraged to report suspicious behaviors.
+- Monitoring may include AI-assisted advisory tools; AI cannot independently enforce actions.

+### 2.2 Rapid Assessment

-  - Transparent criteria for duration and scope
+- Trauma-informed screening for victim and witnesses.
-- **Recommended initial duration:** 24–72 hours for emergency isolation; extensions require documented justification and independent review.
+- Preliminary assessment by at least one trained human observer.
+- Immediate documentation of observations and evidence.

+### 2.3 Operative Triage & Interim Measures

+- Interim containment may be enacted to ensure immediate safety.
+- All interim measures require:

+  - Written rationale.
+  - Evidence cited (physical, digital, witness, forensic).
+  - Maximum duration **7–14 days** pending full review.

 ---

 ## §3.
-PERPETRATOR PATHWAYS

-### Option A: Acknowledgment & Transformation Path
-- Available only if the perpetrator **fully acknowledges the harm**, accepts relocation, and commits to intensive, documented healing work (minimum 2 years).
-- Supervised participation is allowed **only in distant Circles**, never the victim’s Circle or region.
-- **Zero contact** with the victim is the default safety condition while reintegration is considered.
-Any request for permanent denial of contact must be documented, justified by independent verification, and subject to formal review at defined intervals (minimum every 12 months) with a named review panel and an appeals pathway.
+DEFINING RELAPSE

-- **Definition of relapse:** a materially similar act or pattern that meets the policy's definition of Unforgivable Harm or a clear breach of documented containment conditions, corroborated by independent evidence.
-Any alleged relapse must meet the stated evidence standard and be evaluated through independent verification, documented proportionality assessment, and a named decision-maker.
-Permanent measures must include scheduled periodic review no less frequently than every 12 months and a mechanism for emergency interim review if new, credible evidence emerges.
+**Relapse**: a materially similar act or pattern meeting the definition of Unforgivable Harm, or clear breach of documented containment conditions.

-### Option B: Refusal to Change or Repeat Offense
-- Denial, justification, or repeated boundary violations may lead to containment measures **proportionate to the harm** and supported by documented evidence.
+**Evidence requirements:**

+- At least two independent evidence types:
+  1. Contemporaneous physical evidence.
+  2. Authenticated digital records.
+  3. Independent witness statements.
+  4. Medical or forensic reports.

+- Exception: a single piece of incontrovertible evidence may suffice.
-- **Permanent containment** may only be ordered after independent review, documented proportionality assessment, and with an explicit appeals process.
+- Permanent escalation may only occur after independent verification, proportionality assessment, and a named decision-maker.
-- Containment conditions must include minimum standards for humane treatment and Baseline support.
-- **Baseline needs remain guaranteed** (food, housing, healthcare).
-- **Permanent exile** is proportional, not punitive, and always documented with oversight and appeals pathways.
+- Scheduled **periodic review every 12 months**; emergency interim review if new credible evidence emerges.

 ---

 ## §4.
-WEAPON VIOLENCE

-- Using a weapon may justify permanent exclusion **but never automatically**.
-- Requires:
-  - Documented, independent verification
-  - Proportionate response assessment
-  - Named human decision-maker
-  - Defined appeals process
-- **Temporary separation for safety** may be enacted while review proceeds.
+EVIDENCE STANDARD & DECISION-MAKERS

+- **Minimum standard:** "Clear and convincing evidence" for irreversible measures (permanent containment, denial of contact).
+- Named independent decision-makers or panels must be external to the immediate Circle.
+- All rationales documented in writing.
+- Interim measures must specify evidence relied upon, rationale for proportionality, and timeline for full review (≤14 days).

 ---

 ## §5.
-PROTECTION AGAINST FALSE ACCUSATIONS

-- **Evidence thresholds:** Physical evidence, witnesses, or digital corroboration as appropriate.
-- **Investigation process:** Temporary separation with independent, timely review.
-Irreversible measures **only after independent verification**.
-- Allegations found to be intentionally false after a thorough independent investigation may result in proportionate accountability measures.
-Any such measures require **high evidentiary standard (clear and convincing evidence of intentional falsehood)**, transparent documentation of the investigative process, and full appeal safeguards.
-- Sanctions for false reporting must be **proportionate, narrowly tailored**, and designed to avoid chilling effects on good-faith reporting.
+VICTIM VETO

+- Core victim right: veto over re-entry petitions.
+- Default: respect the veto.
+- **Panel consideration for veto override** only under extraordinary circumstances:

+  - New, independently verifiable evidence demonstrating material change.
+  - Supermajority required (≥3 of 4 panel members).
+  - Full written documentation and additional appeals step mandatory.

 ---

 ## §6.
-VICTIM RIGHTS

-- **No forced contact**
+HANDLING FALSE ALLEGATIONS

+- Allegations intentionally false may trigger proportionate accountability measures **only after thorough independent investigation**.
-- **No demanded forgiveness**
+- Requirements:

-- **Absolute veto power** over re-entry petitions** is given decisive weight.**
-- Requests to override a victim's veto may only be considered by a **named independent review panel** under extraordinary circumstances where **new, independently verifiable evidence** demonstrates material change; any such consideration requires **supermajority decision, full documentation, and an additional appeals step**.
-- **Unlimited healing time**; no pressure to “move on”
+  - High evidentiary standard (clear and convincing evidence).
+  - Transparent documentation of investigation process.
+  - Full appeal safeguards.
+  - Sanctions must avoid chilling effects on good-faith reporting.

 ---

 ## §7.
-RATIONALE

-- Exile and separation enforce **boundaries**, not punishment.
+INTERVENTION PATHWAYS

+1. **Immediate Safety**

+   - Remove alleged perpetrator from victim proximity.
-- Perpetrators retain **Baseline support and humane conditions**; they are contained with access to necessary services.
+   - Ensure access to emergency services.
-- Any long-term or permanent restrictions must be **periodically reviewed** and may be modified if independent evidence and proportionality assessments justify change.
+   - Document all actions.

+2. **Investigation**

+   - Independent verification of allegations.
+   - Evidence collection and review.
+   - Assign named decision-maker/panel for assessment.

+3. **Remediation**

+   - Counseling and trauma support for victims.
+   - Support reintegration or containment measures for perpetrator as justified.
-- Safety and autonomy of the victim are absolute.
+   - Review proportionality and duration of measures regularly.

+4. **Escalation**

+   - Any act qualifying as criminal: coordinate with **LEGAL_INTERFACE_PROTOCOL**.
+   - Node systemic failure: consider **SLOW_EROSION_PROTOCOL** or **REGIONAL_DEADLOCK_PROTOCOL**.

 ---

 ## §8.
-SPECIAL CONSIDERATIONS FOR SOLITARY OR FAMILY-BASED OFFENSES

-- If a crime occurs in private/solitary settings (e.g., child or family abuse), temporary protective measures may be initiated **immediately** to ensure victim safety.
-- Investigation must rely on **indirect, corroborated evidence** (medical records, digital traces, witness observations, psychological assessments).
-- AI outputs may inform risk assessment but **cannot trigger irreversible measures without human verification**.
-- Temporary protective measures must be **time-limited, documented, and independently reviewed** before any extension or permanent action.
+PERPETRATOR BASELINE SUPPORT

+- Humane containment conditions with access to necessary services.
+- Long-term or permanent restrictions require **periodic review** and may be modified based on independent evidence and proportionality assessments.
+- Interim measures limited to **maximum 14 days** without review.

 ---

 ## §9.
+METRICS & FEEDBACK LOOP

+- Document L×S×I and safety outcomes for victims.
+- Track proportionality and duration of measures applied to perpetrators.
+- Feed results into Node and regional safety dashboards.

+---

+## §10.
+PHILOSOPHICAL GROUND

+- **Victim Baseline is inviolable.**
+- **Prevention > remediation.**
+- Early detection, transparent process, and independent verification save lives and trust.

+---

-FINAL PRINCIPLE
+## CLOSING PRINCIPLE

-**The victim never moves.
-The perpetrator always moves.**
-**All actions are subject to documented human verification, a named independent decision-maker, a stated evidence standard (minimum “clear and convincing”), documented proportionality assessment, and a defined appeals pathway with maximum timelines for review.**
+Act **swiftly, transparently, and trauma-informed**, prioritizing the victim’s safety.
+Permanent measures always require **independent verification**, **named decision-makers**, **clear evidence**, **documented proportionality**, and a **defined appeals pathway**.

+---

+**STATUS:** ACTIVE HARM BOUNDARY
+**REVIEW:** Annually + after major incidents
+**OATH:** We protect victims, enforce boundaries responsibly, and prevent harm through transparent, evidence-based action.

 ---